 This federal program offers a grant that requires no repayment; however, it is based on substantial financial need.
-The FAFSA application must be filed.
+The FAFSA application must be filed each academic year to determine eligibility.
+Families can file beginning October 1 preceding the upcoming academic year.
 File online at www.fafsa.ed.gov.